How to Play Dreamcast Games on Your Windows PC

 Don’t worry if your system throws a DLL error, or something similar.
 To fix it, simply download the necessary Microsoft Visual C++ Redistributable Package.
 Unlike the PCSX2 emulator, Redream has all the bios pre-installed on the emulator.

 Known as Roms, are Dreamcast games you need in order to run them on the emulator.
-Sega Dreamcast ROMs can easily be downloaded from the internet.
-You may also google a specific game that you want to download.
+Unfortunately, we cant tell you where to find the ROMS, you will have to Google it yourself.

 Redream is well-known for its compatibility with a collection of controllers.
 The emulator supports both DirectInput and Xinput controllers, as well as, keyboard and mouse.
 To configure your controller, you click on ” Input ” above the screen.
 Once clicked, you are prompted to use a keyboard/mouse or a controller.
 Mapping the controls is pretty easy and doesn’t require much effort.